Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 2-Pack Power Strip

-How to save on your natural gas bill
+How to save on your gas bill

 1. Replace your air filters at least once every one to three months